 Study of the properties of bacteria that illustrate their function and relationship to other living systems.
 Topics include structure and function, classification, and interaction with the environment.
-Weekly: 2 lectures and two 2-hour labs.
+Weekly: 2 lectures and 1 lab.
 Prerequisites: BIOL166.
 Organic Chemistry background recommended.
 Fall